Drewsky33/MSDS-696--Practicum-2/README.md

 The second part of this project was an age profile of the Big 6 in the English Premier League: Arsenal, Chelsea, Liverpool, Manchester United, Manchester City, and Tottenham Hotspur.

+## Research Questions

+* What kind of match day data is important in predicting a winner of a match?
+* What kind of players do champions usually have?
+(Age profile)

 ## Data Sources:

 * The data used in building the model came from: http://football-data.co.uk/englandm.php